Psychiatrist Review

 Get the latest insights on mental health conditions and treatments from top psychiatrists.

-What Is a Psychiatrist Review?
+What is a Psychiatrist Review?

-Firstly, we need to know how you are right now and what has brought you to CATCH Recovery.
-As such, one of the first things the psychiatrist will want to do is build a clear picture of the addictive substance(s) you are taking currently and your pattern of use.
+One of the first things the psychiatrist will want to do is build a clear picture of the addictive substance(s) you are taking currently and your pattern of use.

 This can include:

-• What addictive substances you may be using
+• What addictive substances you may be using,

-• Quantities of the use of the addictive substances
+• Quantities of the use of the addictive substances,

-• Frequency of the use of the addictive substances
+• Frequency of the use of the addictive substances,

-• Length of time you have been taking these substances for
+• Length of time you have been taking these substances for,

 • Any addictive behaviours you are engaging in such as compulsive sexual activity, disordered eating, gambling, or high-risk behaviours.